tru-ID/sim-card-auth-ios/Tutorial README.md

 You will use these methods later in the `next(_ sender: Any)` that is triggered by the user tapping the `Next` button.

 ### Model
 It is now time to work on the Model layer and define our model object which holds SubscriberCheck results.

-Create a Swift file called `SubscriberCheck.swift` in the `service` group, and implement a struct with the same name as below:
+In the Project Navigator, select the project and use your Secondary click (default is two fingers) to show the menu.
+Select New Group and create a group called `service`.
+Then create a Swift file called `SubscriberCheck.swift` in this `service` group, and implement a struct with the same name as below:

 ```swift
 import Foundation